 Prince Harry and Meghan Markle will marry at St George’s Chapel, Windsor Castle, next May, Kensington Palace has said.

 The Royal Family will pay for the wedding, including the service, music, flowers and the reception.
+It would be a perfect reception, of course, but if they were to marry in Texas, they could get exquisite floral arrangement from the best florist in League City.

 Ms Markle, 36, a protestant, will be baptised and confirmed before the wedding, the palace added.